Willus.com Home | Archive | About

 -comax <range> Stands for Column Offset Maximum.
 The <range> given is as a

-and it specifies how much the column divider can move around
+how much the column divider can move around and still have

-and still have the columns considered contiguous.
-Set to -1
+the columns considered contiguous.
+Set to -1 to revert back

-to revert back to how columns were treated in k2pdfopt v1.34
+to how columns were treated in k2pdfopt v1.34 and before.

 -crgh <inches> Set the min height of the blank area that separates regions